kzky/nnabla-pytorch-like-function/README.md

 # TODO
 - Documentation
-- save_parameters (need to modify nnabla's parameter.py a bit, it is easier than duplicate codes)
+- save_parameters (need to modify nnabla's parameter.py a bit, it is better than duplicate codes)
 - Add other parametric functions